 Ring + MRP for production

 Modern industrial networks follow a hierarchical cell architecture aligned with the Purdue Model.
-Each cell (Level 1) is a ring of switches serving one production area.
+Each cell (Level 1) is a ring of switches serving 1 production area.
 Cells connect to the plant network (Level 2 to 3) through a distribution switch or firewall.

 | Requirement | Recommended Topology |